Can I talk to someone about my application before I send it in?

 How many titles may I submit?

 There is no fixed limit on the number of titles you can submit in our application.
 Competition for funding is likely to be high and we recommend that your total application does not exceed £100,000 and that your costs are based on the Digital Framework Suppliers Universal Rate card costings.
 However, you are encouraged to consider making a balanced proposal based on the curatorial themes (listed in the appendices).
-The majority of titles will be included in the ‘Portrait of the British Isles’ (working title) theme.

 If I’m successful in my bid for UFH funds in this round, will I be able to submit for later rounds?